Kitware/SMTK/doc/dev/develop.md

 of the line:

 *   `Rejected-by: me` means "The change is not ready for integration."
-*   `Acked-by: me` means "I like the change but defer to others."
+*   `Acked-by: me` means "I've reviewed the source changes and they look good."
-*   `Reviewed-by: me` means "The change is ready for integration."
+*   `Reviewed-by: me` means "I've reviewed and compiled the changes and they look good."
 *   `Tested-by: me` means "I have tested the change and verified it works."

 Each `me` reference may instead be an `@username` reference or a full